python/mypy/docs/source/command_line.rst

     cause mypy to type check the contents of ``temp.py`` instead of  ``original.py``, but error messages will still reference ``original.py``.

+Report generation
+*****************

+If these flags are set, mypy will generate a report in the specified format into the specified directory.

+.. option:: --any-exprs-report DIR

+    Causes mypy to generate a text file report documenting how many expressions of type ``Any`` are present within your codebase.

+.. option:: --cobertura-xml-report DIR

+    Causes mypy to generate a Cobertura XML type checking coverage report.

+    To generate this report, you must either manually install the `lxml`_ library or specify mypy installation with the setuptools extra ``mypy[reports]``.

+.. option:: --html-report / --xslt-html-report DIR

+    Causes mypy to generate an HTML type checking coverage report.

+    To generate this report, you must either manually install the `lxml`_ library or specify mypy installation with the setuptools extra ``mypy[reports]``.

+.. option:: --linecount-report DIR

+    Causes mypy to generate a text file report documenting the functions and lines that are typed and untyped within your codebase.

+.. option:: --linecoverage-report DIR

+    Causes mypy to generate a JSON file that maps each source file's absolute filename to a list of line numbers that belong to typed functions in that file.

+.. option:: --lineprecision-report DIR

+    Causes mypy to generate a flat text file report with per-module statistics of how many lines are typechecked etc.

+.. option:: --txt-report / --xslt-txt-report DIR

+    Causes mypy to generate a text file type checking coverage report.

+    To generate this report, you must either manually install the `lxml`_ library or specify mypy installation with the setuptools extra ``mypy[reports]``.

+.. option:: --xml-report DIR

+    Causes mypy to generate an XML type checking coverage report.

+    To generate this report, you must either manually install the `lxml`_ library or specify mypy installation with the setuptools extra ``mypy[reports]``.

 .. _enabling-incomplete-experimental-features:

 Experimental features